UdeshyaDhungana/UdeshyaDhungana.github.io/content/_index.markdown

 ## *Here's a bouquet for you, coz why not?*

 I am Udeshya, an associate solutions engineer at [Logpoint](https://www.logpoint.com/en/).
 I go by the alias of *Iris* online.
-My fields interest are Computer Security, Operating System, Cloud Computing.
+My fields interest are Computer Security, Operating System, and Cloud Computing.

 When I am not on my computer, you may find me playing guitar, hiking, or bike riding on the outskirts of Kathmandu.